araiari/OECD-Bias-in-students-evaluation/modelli_finali/modello_univariato/modello_lineare/elastic_net/README.md

 The aim of EN was to select the most relevant features about the student.

-The final results are shown in the file risultati_EN.Rdata.
+The final results are shown in the file risultato_EN.Rdata.